Numerical Calculation of Periods on Schoen's Class of Calabi-Yau Threefolds: Picard--Fuchs Equations and the Partial Periods

-The proof of the following theorem provides an algorithm to compute expansions of regular solutions of $\Phi$, to be used repeatedly in our computation of partial results.
-We will call it the Frobenius method, and we now sketch the proof given in \cite[\textsection 16]{Inc27}.

-\begin{thm}[Frobenius] Let $\Phi$ be an ordinary differential equation as in Definition \ref{regsingdef}.
-Any regular singular point $z_0$ of $\Phi$ admits a full $n$-dimensional space of regular solutions, in the sense of the definition given above. \end{thm} \begin{prfsk} We can assume $z_0 = 0$ by translation.
-Multiplying the equation by $z^n$, we get
+\begin{thm}[{\cite[\textsection 16.1]{Inc27}}] Let $\Phi$ be an ordinary differential equation as in Definition~\ref{regsingdef}.
+Any regular singular point $z_0$ of $\Phi$ has a neighborhood $V$ admitting a full $n$-dimensional $\mathbf C$-vector space of regular solutions, in the sense of the definition given above. \end{thm}

-where the functions $p_j$ are holomorphic by the definition of a regular singular point.
-We first search for (regular, but logarithm-free) formal power series solutions of the form: